Craigson/FundamentalsOfComputing/README.md

 ##Bits and Bytes

 As we mentioned, a 'bit' is a 'binary digit'.
 Now that we understand a little more about binary, it's time to introduce the concept of a 'byte'.
-A byte is a collection of 8 bits - In other words 2<sup>8</sup> (256) possible combinations.
+A byte is simply a collection of 8 individual bits - In other words 2<sup>8</sup> (256) possible combinations.
+If you're old enough to remember the early days of personal computers and floppy disks, you might remember that they stored around 1.44 megabytes of data.
+Let's think about that for a second... the prefix 'mega' denotes 10<sup>6</sup> ( or ( 1 000 000 ), so a 'mega'-'byte' is essentially 10<sup>6</sup> x 2<sup>8</sup> bits.
+That's 256,000,000 1s and 0s.

+Perhaps this rings a bell?
+If you recall, the RGB colour system uses values from 0-255.
+Each colour channel stores exactly 1 byte of data